Spite house: Victoria Hotel, Amsterdam

 The Victoria Hotel in Amsterdam, Netherlands, is designed around two older properties, whose owners refused to sell.
 Located at 45 - 47 Prins Hendrikkade, the hotel was unable to purchase the two buildings due to high prices.
 This was explored in the Dutch book and subsequent film Publieke werken (Public Works).
 The film is also known as A Noble Intention (2015).

+Hess Triangle, New York City, NY

+The Hess Triangle in New York City's West Village neighborhood is a 500-square-inch triangle with a message written on it that reads: "PROPERTY OF THE HESS ESTATE WHICH HAS NEVER BEEN DEDICATED FOR PUBLIC PURPOSES.”
+The triangle came about after land owned by the Hess family was seized in the early 1900s to build the subway.